Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that lists all local and environmental variables and functions
+A script that creates a new local variable